 Bedroom 1: Bright double bedroom with wooden flooring.

-Bedroom 2: Two double beds, free standing wardrobe and wooden flooring.
+Bedroom 2: One double bed, free standing wardrobe and wooden flooring.

-Family bathroom is fully tiled with bath and overhead shower
+Family bathroom is fully tiled with electric shower.

 Outside area is enclosed with gated access and is suitable for parking.
 There is outdoor seating to the front of the property and also in the garden where after a fun day of sightseeing you can enjoy a BBQ and relax to the stunning views and sounds of the Atlantic Ocean.